twilio-professional-services/plugin-flex-localization/README.md

 For further reference see [Flex Localization and Templating](https://www.twilio.com/docs/flex/developer/ui/localization-and-templating)

-npm install twilo-flex-token-validator for dependencies in both plugin/parent and function/default/child directories!
+If necessary, run `npm install twilo-flex-token-validator` for dependencies in both base project directory and the `default` directory!